"When the student is ready, the teacher appears."

 Signs of the Extremist shadow:

-- You can't learn because you won't submit to the learning process.
+- We can't learn because we won't submit to the learning process.

 The Extremist tells himself he's thinking for himself.
 Underneath lies fear—of vulnerability, of being wrong, of the humility that real learning requires.